IvanMakarenko/vue/README.md

  * Realize local storage, for save selected wallets
  * Refactore code into components
  * Fix markup
+ * Filtration on added coins
+ * Pagination for added coins

 ## Setup
 Was remake from default to [Vite](https://vitejs.dev/).